Foucault's epistemic shift and verbatim repetition in Shakespeare

 Glo.
 Reads.
 Inprimis, It is agreed betweene the French K.

-, and William de la Pole Marquesse of Suffolke, Am-
+Charles, and William de la Pole Marquesse of Suffolke, Am-

-bassador for Henry King of England
+bassador for Henry King of England, That the said Henry shal

-, daughter vnto Reignier King of
+espouse the Lady Margaret, daughter vnto Reignier King of

-, Sicillia, and Ierusalem, and Crowne her Queene of
+Naples, Sicillia, and Ierusalem, and Crowne her Queene of

-, ere the thirtieth of May next ensuing.
+England, ere the thirtieth of May next ensuing.

 Item, That the Dutchy of Aniou, and the County of Main,

-shall be released and deliuered to the King her father
+shall be released and deliuered to the King her father.

 King.
 Vnkle, how now?